-San Francisco Public Utilities Commission (SFPUC) will close Spear Street from Market to Mission streets to all but local traffic.
+San Francisco Public Utilities Commission (SFPUC) has closed Spear Street from Market to Mission streets to all but local traffic.
 The street will stay closed intermittently through Spring 2015.
 Crews have posted No Parking signs and lane markers for local traffic use.
 All property owners and tenants will continue to have access to their garages/driveways for the duration of construction.
 However, vehicles will NOT be able to make stops, pick-up or drop-off passengers except within their own garages or parking lots.
 No parking will be allowed on either side of Spear Street between Mission and Market streets, and any parked vehicles will be ticketed and towed.
-Pedestrian traffic will continue to have full sidewalk access.
+Pedestrian traffic will continue to have full sidewalk access; just follow posted signs.

 Spear Street and Mission intersection (weekends)